Persephone

 Notable People Named Persephone

-Persephone Borrow is a renowned viral immunologist at the University of Oxford, specializing in T-cell responses in acute and early HIV-1 infections, and was appointed as a professor in 2016.
+Persephone Borrow is a viral immunologist at the University of Oxford, specializing in T-cell responses in acute and early HIV-1 infections and serving as a professor since 2016.

-Persephone Swales-Dawson is a British actress known for her role as Nico Blake in the Channel 4 soap opera Hollyoaks.
+Persephone Swales-Dawson is a British actress best known for her role as Nico Blake in Hollyoaks from 2014 to 2016, with brief returns in 2018 and 2020.

 Gabriella Bianchi